sunfounder/7-diy-touch-screen/docs/source/connect_the_screen_to_the_pc.rst

-Connect the Screen to the PC
+CONNECT THE SCREEN TO THE PC
 ===============================

 Connect the computer and the 7-inch touch screen via an HDMI cable and the USB cable.
 Now you can use the screen as an extension one for your computer.